DIDSR/hybrid-breastCT/code/README.md

   - `DSD` (Source-to-detector distance)
   - `DSO` (Source-to-object distance)
   - Detector pixel size
-  - Number of projections
+  - Number of projection angles in the acquisition
   - Angles of acquisition
-- Measured detector modulation transfer function (MTF) for your system
+- 1D or 2D detector modulation transfer function (MTF) for your system
+    note: measure at face of detector

 #### OPTIONAL
 - CT reconstruction algorithm